What it’s really like to quit Amazon

 Amazon’s market power now spreads across several industries.
 Bezos has used the success of Amazon’s e-commerce operations to launch a streaming service; Amazon Video; and a cloud computing network, Amazon Web Services; in 2017, it also acquired Whole Foods.
 But MacGillis points out that simply abstaining from shopping on Amazon—even without boycotting the entire Amazon ecosystem—can still have a positive impact.
 “Avoiding Amazon.com as much as possible is a good thing to do, not just for some political reason but in a very specific way,” he says.
 “You’re doing your part to promote a healthier, more diverse retail landscape, including the local businesses in your own community.
 There’s real value to closing the app and actually engaging in the world around you.”

+When asked about the toll on small businesses, Agrait says that these companies have been able to turn to Amazon to sell products online.
+“Small and medium businesses sell more than half of all the products purchased on Amazon and have created millions of jobs in their communities,” she says.
+“Our success depends on the success of our small business selling partners, and we invest billions to support them and help them connect with customers.”

-Amazon has made it easy for consumers to distance themselves from frontline workers, making us less attuned to the struggles of those who facilitate the very lives of convenience to which we’ve become accustomed.
+Still, Amazon has made it easy for consumers to distance themselves from frontline workers, making us less attuned to the struggles of those who facilitate the very lives of convenience to which we’ve become accustomed.
 But we’re not stuck with this reality.
 As the pandemic recedes, McGillis argues that we can choose to put money back into local communities by supporting the small businesses in our neighborhoods.
 “Of course, we’re all subject to these larger forces of technology and globalization,” he says.
 “But we also have personal agency.
 Amazon’s success is a result of the decisions we made collectively as consumers to embrace this way of consumption, this way of life.”

 It took willpower to break my addiction to shopping on Amazon.
 When my daughter was invited to a birthday party, for instance, my instinct was to browse for toys online, then get it early enough to wrap it.
 Now, it takes planning to pop into Henry Bear’s Park, my local toy shop, the weekend before.
 But as I’ve incorporated it into my routine, I’ve seen what I’ve missed.
 For years, I relied on Amazon’s algorithm to suggest products based on my browsing history and advertisers’ rankings, but in store, I’ve discovered entire worlds of eco-friendly and educational toys I’d likely never have seen, like Olli Ella dolls and Earth Hero blocks.
 I’ve also started to observe the many people who make stores like this possible: the woman who organizes in-store events, the expert who is well-versed in early childhood development, the worker who unloads crates of toys and cleans the windows.
 It’s true, I often end up spending more money than I would have on Amazon, but at least I know my dollars are going toward keeping this shop in business.